How to begin your weaning journey

-Starting solids is a major stage in your baby’s development, and there’s a lot for them to learn.
+Starting solids is a major milestone for your baby, as there's a lot for them to learn.
 So it is important to let your baby lead the way and wait until they show signs that they are ready for weaning.

-Some parents consider weaning before six months because their baby seems hungrier than usual, or has started waking more often in the night.
-However, these changes may well be due to a growth spurt.
-If your baby shows these signs, extra breast milk or formula should be sufficient and their appetite should return to normal fairly quickly2.
+Some parents consider weaning before six months because their baby seems ready, or has started waking more often in the night.
+However, these changes may well be due to other reasons.
+If your baby shows signs of readiness before they are 6 months old, extra feeds of your baby’s usual milk should be sufficient and their appetite should return to normal fairly quickly1.

-To begin with, weaning is more about introducing the idea of eating rather than consuming lots of calories or nutrients.
-It’s normal for babies to push food out with their tongue at first as they get used to the sensation and taste of something other than milk.
+To begin with, weaning is more about introducing the idea of eating.
+It’s normal for babies to push food out with their tongue at first as they get used to the sensation and taste of something other than their usual milk.
 With practice, they will soon get the hang of keeping food in their mouth and swallowing it.

-While your baby is getting used to eating food, keep going with your usual breastfeeding or formula feeding routine: it’s an important source of nutrients throughout the weaning stage.
+While your baby is getting used to eating food, keep going with your usual milk feeding routine.
 And remember that cows’ milk isn’t suitable as a drink until your baby turns one year old.

 Cooked, puréed vegetables or fruits are ideal for your baby’s first tastes.
 Softer fruits such as banana, mango or avocado can be mashed with no need for cooking.
 First, try offering a few teaspoons once or twice each day.
-You can then gradually increase the number of feeds over a few weeks until they are eating 3 daily meals.
+You can then gradually increase the amount of food over a few weeks until they are eating 3 daily meals.

-Many mums offer baby rice made up with breast milk or their usual formula milk in the early stages of weaning.
+Some parents offer baby rice made up with their baby’s usual milk in the early stages of weaning.
 This can also be mixed with fruit or vegetable purées for added flavour and texture.
-The simple taste of Aptamil Organic baby rice makes it an ideal first weaning food.

 No single food can give your baby everything they need.
-So once they are used to the idea of weaning, gradually start to offer them a greater variety of foods.
+So once your baby gets used to the idea of weaning, you can gradually start to offer them a greater variety of foods.

 The right texture